I Had A Nose Job At 16. Eight Years Later, Am I Happy?

 ”

 I walked home from school that afternoon, covering my nose the whole way home so boys from the year above wouldn’t notice the thing I thought was getting in the way of an actually alright face.
-I walked into my mom's bedroom in tears.
+I walked into my mum’s bedroom in tears.
 "I want a nose job," I said.
-My mom had gotten a rhinoplasty procedure two years prior, and to my surprise, she said okay.
+My mum had had a rhinoplasty procedure two years prior and to my surprise, she said okay.

-Fast-forward a year to the summer of 2010 and I was in a private clinic about to undergo a one-hour procedure that would change my face forever.
-I was petrified, but knew I wouldn’t be happy until it was done.
+Fast-forward a year to the summer of 2010 and I was in a private clinic about to undergo a one-hour procedure which would change my face forever.
+I was petrified but knew I wouldn’t be happy until it was done.
 As I was wheeled into surgery, I clung onto my childhood teddy bear, dreaming of life with my new nose.

 Advertisement